ibm-cloud-docs/solution-tutorials/vmware-as-a-service-tf.hidden.md

 * {{site.data.keyword.cloud_notm}} CLI,
 * [{{site.data.keyword.cloud_notm}} API KEY](https://{DomainName}/docs/account?topic=account-userapikey&interface=ui),
 * `jq` to query JSON files, and
-* `terraform` to use Infrastructure as Code to provision resources.
+* Terraform to use Infrastructure as Code to provision resources.

 <!--##istutorial#-->
 You will find instructions to download and install these tools for your operating environment in the [Getting started with tutorials](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-tutorials) guide.